zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Higher-order_function.md

 # Higher-order function

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:29:32.117259+00:00
+- **Last Updated:** 2024-12-03 06:52:23 UTC
 - **Original Article:** [Higher-order function](https://en.wikipedia.org/wiki/Higher-order_function)
 - **Language:** en
 - **Page ID:** 244689

 ## Summary
 In mathematics and computer science, a higher-order function (HOF) is a function that does at least one of the following: takes one or more functions as arguments (i.e. a procedural parameter, which is a parameter of a procedure that is itself a procedure), returns a function or value as its result.
 All other functions are first-order functions.
 In mathematics higher-order functions are also termed operators or functionals.
-The differential operator in calculus is a common example, since it maps
+The differential operator in calculus is a common example, since it maps a function to its derivative, also a function.
+Higher-order functions should not be confused with other uses of the word "functor" throughout mathematics, see Functor (disambiguation).
+In the untyped lambda calculus, all functions are higher-order; in a typed lambda calculus, from which most functional programming languages are derived, higher-order functions that take one function as argument are values with types of the form

+        (

+          τ

+            1

+        →

+          τ

+            2

+        )
+        →

+          τ

+            3

+    {\displaystyle (\tau _{1}\to \tau _{2})\to \tau _{3}}

+.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles needing additional references
 - Category:Articles needing additional references from November 2024